 Make sure your baby isn’t too cold or hot by investing in a thermometer and checking that their room is between 16°C and 20°C.

-The FSID (Foundation for the Study of Infant Deaths) recommends that babies sleep in a Grobag, a baby sleeping bag made by Gro Company.
+The FSID (Foundation for the Study of Infant Deaths) recommends that babies sleep in a Grobag, a baby sleeping bag.
 Here are the guidelines Gro Company supply on what the baby should wear with which tog, in which room temperature.

 Feeling their tummy is the best way to tell how hot or cold your baby is and don’t worry if their feet and hands are cold as it doesn’t necessarily mean they feel cold.